roohy466/electrode_finder/README.md

 The result of using the script has been published in

-    Avanzini et al, "Four-dimensional maps of the human somatosensory system",Proceedings of the National Academy of Sciences (PNAS),2016
+    Avanzini et al, "Four-dimensional maps of the human somatosensory system", Proceedings of the National Academy of Sciences (PNAS),2016

 # Using